 Verdict: 3 toppings that I particularly recommend

-In conclusion, there has been amazing toppings and not-so-great toppings.
+In conclusion, there have been amazing toppings and not-so-great toppings.
 To sum up, the 3 best toppings for natto are:

 - Tenkasu (Tempura bits/flakes): 1 tbsp